 Birds require an import permit issued by a local CFIA office, so long as the bird is coming from a country officially recognized by Canada as being free of highly pathogenic avian influenza and provided the applicant meets import requirements, including quarantine.

 Cats coming from a country officially recognised as being rabies-free must have a rabies vaccination certificate; OR a veterinary certificate, declaring so.
 Canada Border Services Agency (CBSA) needs to perform a visual inspection to ensure the cat’s vaccination is current and the animal description matches.
 You may be required to complete more inspections, at the discretion of CBSA, which can incur fees of over $30.00 + tax.
+Make sure your kitty meets the requirements laid out for bringing pets to Canada.

 Countries and territories recognized as being rabies-free